Meeting Time: February 08, 2022 at 5:00pm PST

 • 2887260231400943

-Sally Noma over 2 years ago
+Sally Noma almost 3 years ago

 I strongly oppose the closure of schools proposed in this meeting.
 The proposal has come without any meaningful interaction with the community or explanation of necessity.
 The focus my be providing excellent education to youth.
 I have had the privilege of volunteering in many of the high schools that are proposed for closure and recognize many of the schools serve brown and black youth as well as youth that are disproportionately affected by the school to prison pipeline.
 These youth deserve to have an education in an environment which provides alternative to dropping out of school or returning to environments where they were not successful.
 I urge the board to put students first.
 This proposal is premature and fails to recognize that past school closures have not had a large impact on the districts financial issues.
 Our kids deserve so much better than this.